VinayXmarty/Sprut.fit/README.md

 # Tools page

 the hover animation on image picture makes the image appear as background i.e blurred which gives a very good look to page

+# Finally single tool page

+this is my favourite animation whenevr i hover on the next tool text the image of tools floats along with the mouse